 'Did you speak to anyone at the hotel?'

-He paused to reflect on that question, 'Oh, I believe I had spoken to the valet, before I entered the room with the Lady Arrington'.
+He paused to reflect on that question, 'Oh, I believe I had spoken to the porter, before I entered the room with the Lady Arrington'.

 'Do you know his name Mr Duvauchelle?'